-A new universe has been discovered...
+A universe is discovered...

 Come along as we explore this new universe and discover the similarities and differences it has with our own.